GOP’s McConnell: Trump morally responsible for Jan. 6 attack

 He ended up guiding the Senate to victories such as the 2017 tax cuts and the confirmations of three Supreme Court justices and more than 200 other federal judges.

-Their relationship plummeted after Trump’s denial of his Nov.
+Their relationship, built more on expedience than admiration, plummeted after Trump’s denial of his Nov.
 3 defeat and relentless efforts to reverse the voters’ verdict with his baseless claims that Democrats fraudulently stole the election.

 It withered completely last month, after Republicans lost Senate control with two Georgia runoff defeats they blamed on Trump, and the savage attack on the Capitol by Trump supporters.
 The day of the riot, McConnell railed against “thugs, mobs, or threats” and described the attack as “this failed insurrection.”